 by Mike Ratliff

-You adulterous people!
-Do you not know that friendship with the world is enmity with God?
+4 You adulteresses, do you not know that friendship with the world is hostility toward God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.
-(James 4:4 ESV)
+James 4:4 (NASB)

 Worship is that vital part of the relationship between God and His people that we see so often corrupted and wrongly focused in our time to the point that the end result is that even if people believe they are “worshiping” God they are actually guilty of spiritual adultery.
 The division line between what true worship is, that which glorifies and pleases God, and that which is no more than spiritual adultery is actually very easily drawn.
 Those on the side that is “friends of the world” and are, therefore, making themselves enemies of God, are part of “systems” whose values, loves, and deeds are wholly at odds with what pleases God (1 John 2:15-17).
 Carefully read James 4:4 (above).
 Those whom James was accusing were betraying Christ and following after the world by embracing the worldly way of treating people because they were being motivated by the things of this world in this rather than the mandates of Christ.
 One way that “churches” do this in our day is to seek to meet people’s felt needs first rather than preaching the truth of the Gospel.
 In these churches, the focus becomes all about the people in “worship” instead of about God and His glory.
 How can that be called “worship?”